nodejs/node/doc/api/events.markdown

 Removes all listeners from the listener array for the specified event.

+#### emitter.setMaxListeners(n)

+By default EventEmitters will print a warning if more than 10 listeners are added to it.
+This is a useful default which helps finding memory leaks.
+Obviously not all Emitters should be limited to 10.
+This function allows that to be increased.
+Set to zero for unlimited.

 #### emitter.listeners(event)

 Returns an array of listeners for the specified event.
 This array can be